aj112358/ML_Notes/02_End_to_End_Machine_Learning_Project/02_notes.md

 ## 2.2 - Get the Data

 ### 2.2.1 - Create the Workspace

+I will assume that you have already set up your entire workspace, set up your Python environment (as you see fit), installed the appropriate Python libraries, and are able to start a new Jupyter Notebook (JN) and execute code without any problems.

 ### 2.2.2 - Download the Data

+There are many ways that data could be stored.
+A common way is in a relation database (ex: MySQL, postgreSQL, Microsoft SQL Server, Oracle, etc.).
+These databases themselves could be spread over a distrubuted cluster (ex: Hadoop), or even in multiple files (ex: different locations' financial data in Excel sheets).
+You need to make sure that you get all the data at your disposable from any source - the more data means (potentially) a better ML model.
+You may need to ask your manager for access if you do not have the clearance to the data, and should also look into any legal constraints/concerns as necessary (ex: private information should not get leaked!).
+Once you have your data, you should take some time to learn about its "data schema", the structure of how the data is stored and the connections between variables/tables in the data.

+For this course, we will use a reduced version of the California housing data set which has been simplified by removing many features.

+We now continue this discussion in the associated JN.

 ### 2.2.3 - Take a Quick Look at the Data Structure